ethanselzer/react-cursor-position/README.md

     }
 }
 ```
-This structure may be customized by implementing `mapChildProps` API feature.

 The information in `detectedEnvironment` is acquired from interaction with this component and will be unset until the first interaction.

 ## Props API